Skip to Main Content

 Videos and sound clips are always popular options, but if you can make your website even more interactive (for example, you could include surveys, quizzes, maps, virtual tours, etc.) you’ll strike gold!

-One thing to remember with hosting video: Embedding a video directly onto your page can drastically slow down load times, which creates a poor user experience and is really bad for SEO.
-Consider hosting your videos on another site (like YouTube) and embedding that code on your page instead.
+One thing to remember with hosting video: Embedding a video directly onto your page can drastically slow download times, which creates a poor user experience and is really bad for SEO.

 The Takeaway:

-22. Create a Media Kit
+43. Create a Media Kit

 Why It’s Important:

-Media attention is great for your organization, because it can help you reach more potential supporters and get the word out about your work and cause.
+Media attention is great for your organization because it can help you reach more potential supporters and get the word out about your work and cause.

 Creating a media kit ensures that, if someone does choose to feature you in the media, your organization will always be framed in the way you want.